dongfang98/Project2-APIs/README.md

 # Phase2 - Google NLP
 In this task, I use Google NLP API to score the sentiment of the tweets I searched with tweepy in phase 1.
 ## Setting up authentication
-To begin with, you need to login in Google Cloud Platform, and create a project here: https://cloud.google.com/natural-language
+To begin with, you need to login in Google Cloud Platform, and create a project: https://cloud.google.com/natural-language

-Next, create a service account key:
+Next, create a service account key for the project with the following steps:
 In the Cloud Console, click the email address for the service account that you created.
 1.Click Keys.
 2.Click Add key, then click Create new key.